tsgates/arch-wiki-markdown/wiki/Subtle.md

 Configuration
 -------------

-Subtle will search for subtle.rb in your $XDG_CONFIG_HOME path.
-If it is non-existant it will load a default file from your $XDG_CONFIG_DIRS path.
+Subtle will search for subtle.rb in your XDG_CONFIG_HOME path.
+If it is non-existant it will load a default file from your XDG_CONFIG_DIRS path.
 It is preferable to copy this file to your $XDG_CONFIG_HOME/subtle directory instead of using the default.